possiblyMikeB/prtg-copilot-proxy/tls/README.md

 }
 ```

 Finding that it fits with what we want, let's create the client certificates.
-Making the assumption that the forgoing instruction for the `CA` and `server` certificate have been done on `metrics-host`, we will do the following
+Making the assumption that the forgoing instructions for the `CA` and `server` certificates have been done on `metrics-host`, we will do the following

  1. Run `openssl rand -hex 16` and use the output to replace the `key` field under `client_key` in the files `cfssl.json` & `remote.json`.
- 2. Copy `remote.json` and `csr/client.json` to `PRTG`, or where ever are going to upload the client certificates from.
+ 2. Copy `remote.json` and `csr/client.json` to `PRTG`, or the end-point you are going to upload the client certificates from.
- 3. Once done, begin the `cfssl` remote signing service on `metrics-host` as follows:
+ 3. Once done, begin the `cfssl` remote signing service on `metrics-host`:

 ```
 $ cfssl serve -config "cfssl.json" -ca "ca.pem" -ca-key "ca-key.pem" -port 8889 -address metrics-host
 ```
- 4. From where your copies of `remote.json` & `client.json` reside run the following,
+ 4. From where the copies of `remote.json` & `client.json` reside, run the following,
 ```
 $ cfssl genkey client.json | cfssljson -bare client
 $ cfssl sign  -config "remote.json" -profile=client "client.csr" | cfssljson -bare client